santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 5. Provide a name for your class (GetExpenseReports)

-6. Copy the code accompanying this guide
+6. Copy the code accompanying this guide in the file ExpenseReportPeoplecode

 7. Notice some of the API's and services: